 The American Occupational Therapy Association (AOTA) defines fieldwork as practice based learning experiences that develop the students’ integration of classroom knowledge and laboratory skills.
 The profession uses the term fieldwork instead of internships or clinical rotations as the (OT) profession provides service in diverse sites outside of traditional hospital or medical model settings.
 OTs provide intervention services or practice in various community settings, rehabilitation centers, out-patient settings, school systems, private practice, long term care centers, in work and industrial settings, and in private homes.

 Fieldwork experiences are designed to encompass a range of OT services.
 These experiences allow the student to try out concepts learned in the classroom or the laboratory.
 Each fieldwork experience is designed to progressively build on previous skills and knowledge.
 Augusta University (AU) OT curriculum design provides fieldwork experiences during each semester of the Master of Health Science (MHS) in OT program.
 The AU OT’s curriculum design and learning activities include supportive experiential learning experiences that progress the students’ level of knowledge, skills, and values for entry level competence.

 The Level I fieldwork experiences are scheduled as follows.
-They are one week in length, with the exception of the psychosocial rotation that occurs over the course of a semester.
+All are one week in length, with the exception of the psychosocial rotation that occurs over the course of a semester.

 |OTHP 6001||Psychosocial Fieldwork||Fall/Year 1||1|

 |OTHP 6002||Adults Fieldwork||Spring/Year 1||1|

 |OTHP 6003||Nontraditional Camp Fieldwork||Summer/Year 2||1|